Kiretas/C-Wire/README.md

-1 - Download C-Wire folder or the realese or all the files and folders in C-Wire folder in the github page (https://github.com/Kiretas/C-Wire).
+1 - Download the latest C-Wire realese on the github page (https://github.com/Kiretas/C-Wire).
 2 - Place your data file (c-wire_v25.dat) in the input folder.
 3 - Make sure gnuplot is installed on your system.
 4 - Make sure your terminal is in the right directory.